 Even under this assumption, there are strong grounds for preferring to have the relevant range of speech protected rather than just relishing the fact that it is unhindered.
-Protecting speech, whether in society as a whole or within a particular organization like a university, will require the community to bear the costs associated with establishing, promulgating and administering a suitable regime of law.
+Protecting speech, whether in society as a whole or within a particular organization like a university, will require the community to bear the costs associated with establishing, promulgating, and administering a suitable regime of law.
 And, while those costs go beyond the costs of unhindered speech, they are unlikely to weigh heavily against the benefits provided by an effective regime of protection.

 There are three major benefits associated with the protection of speech, and with its protection only.
 The first is that if you are protected under public law in speaking your mind within the broad limits imposed, then you enjoy an important sort of status in relation to others.
 The second is that if you are protected in this way, then the fact that you say nothing in a given conversation can communicate a determinate message as eloquently as speech; silence is enfranchised.
 And the third is that if you are protected appropriately, then what you say or fail to say becomes properly attributable to you; other things being equal, you have to assume responsibility for the message you convey.
-I describe these in turn as the status benefit, the enfranchising benefit and the responsibility benefit.
+I describe these in turn as the status benefit, the enfranchising benefit, and the responsibility benefit.

-The status benefit
+6.2 The status benefit

 The fact that you are protected in how you exercise a certain range of speech choices means that you can speak as you wish in a robust manner, not just contingently on the more powerful remaining good-willed and allowing you to do so.
 You can say what you like robustly over variations in what you think, in how those others think, and in how as a consequence they react to the position you adopt.
 Moreover, the fact that you are protected in this way on the basis of public law, as we have been assuming, means that it is going to be a matter of common awareness in the community that you enjoy this independence in relation to others.
 Everyone is going to be aware of the independence you enjoy, aware that everyone is aware of it, aware that everyone is aware that everyone is aware, and so on (Lewis 1969).
-And the fact that you are marked out as independent in this way—independent in a manner that makes you the equal of others—has the symbolic effect of communicating that you are subject to one else in how you choose to speak: your voice is your own.
+And the fact that you are marked out as independent in this way—independent in a manner that makes you the equal of others—has the symbolic effect of communicating that you are subject to no one else in how you choose to speak: your voice is your own.

 These effects mean that you enjoy an important status in a double sense of that term.
-You enjoy an objective status in the sense that not only do you escape interference in whatever you actually say, you are such that you would be likely to have escaped it if you had chosen to say something else or if others were more hostile than they actually are to the attitudes you display; you are at least approximately proof against any other turning hostile.
+You enjoy an objective status in the sense that not only do you escape interference in whatever you actually say, you are such that you would be likely to have escaped it if you had chosen to say something else or if others were more hostile than they actually are to the attitudes you display; you are at least approximately proof against the potential hostility of others.
 But not only do you enjoy that status as a matter of objective fact, you also enjoy it as a matter that is registered in common awareness and treated as symbolic of your protected standing.
 You are put in a position where, absent undue timidity, you can look others in the eye without fear or deference; you are no one’s lackey or pawn.